2nd Year

 • Rhetoric

-The fundamental reference point of the technique of modern dance and the act of breathing.
-Martha Graham, pioneer in the evolution of dance, from ballet to contemporary techniques, considers it possible to obtain an expressive immediacy from a gesture only identifying the moto-central impulse to breathe.
-The basic exercise in the Graham technique to practice dance is the contraction-release, movement in contrast to opposite and complementary forces that mark the flow of respiration.
-In both movements a constant tension is kept on the doggy muscles, in fact they are full of energy which moves between them in opposing directions but driven by the force of the same impulse.
+The fundamental reference point in modern dance technique is the act of breathing.
+Martha Graham, a pioneer of the evolution of dance from classical ballet to contemporary techniques, considers it possible to achieve an immediacy of expressive gesture only by identifying breathing as the central motor impulse.
+The basic exercise of the Graham technique for dance training is the contraction-release, a movement of opposition of two contrary and complementary forces that marks the flow of breathing.
+In both movements, a constant tension of the body's muscles is maintained; they are indeed loaded with energy that moves between them in opposite directions but directed by the force of the same impulse.

-The educational route of the second year is directed towards the discovery of awareness of the planes and factors of movement, which begins with the choral teachings of Von Laban, and ends with a study of movement which involves a collective kinetic proposal based on the elements that the students will have studied in the previous sessions.
+The study path for the second year is aimed at the discovery and awareness of planes and movement factors inspired by the choreutic study of Von Laban and concludes with a study on movement that involves a collective kinetic proposal, based on the elements explored during previous work sessions.

 Elements of modern and contemporary dance: